patters-match/gba-emu-compilation-builders/README.md

 - Hold L+R in the menu to exit back to the flashcart menu
 - This requires the ```-x``` builder option to add a .sub file containing exit code for specific flashcart models.
 My own [hacked flash_ez4.sub](https://gbatemp.net/threads/multi-platform-builder-scripts-for-gba-emulators.611219/post-10138443) is included in this repo.
 #### ZXAdvance:
-- ZXA.INI has a \[section\] for each game filename (without file extension), 'filename=' key is how the game title will be displayed in the ZXAdvance ROM list.
+- ZXA.INI has a \[section\] for each game filename (without file extension), the 'filename=' key is in fact how the game title will be displayed in the ZXAdvance ROM list.
 'Config' can be Custom, or can refer to one of the sections prefixed with 'Config_' at the top of the file - e.g. Config=Kempston